Personal rapid transit: PRT research starts

-In 1966, the United States Department of Housing and Urban Development was asked to "undertake a project to study … new systems of urban transportation that will carry people and goods … speedily, safely, without polluting the air, and in a manner that will contribute to sound city planning."
+In 1966, the United States Department of Housing and Urban Development was asked to "undertake a project to study ... new systems of urban transportation that will carry people and goods ... speedily, safely, without polluting the air, and in a manner that will contribute to sound city planning."
 The resulting report was published in 1968 and proposed the development of PRT, as well as other systems such as dial-a-bus and high-speed interurban links.

 In the late 1960s, the Aerospace Corporation, an independent non-profit corporation set up by the US Congress, spent substantial time and money on PRT, and performed much of the early theoretical and systems analysis.
 However, this corporation is not allowed to sell to non-federal government customers.
 In 1969, members of the study team published the first widely publicized description of PRT in Scientific American.

 In 1978 the team also published a book.
 These publications sparked off a sort of "transit race" in the same sort of fashion as the space race, with countries around the world rushing to join what appeared to be a future market of immense size.

 The oil crisis of 1973 made vehicle fuels more expensive, which naturally interested people in alternative transportation.

 System developments

 In 1967, aerospace giant Matra started the Aramis project in Paris.
 After spending about 500 million francs, the project was canceled when it failed its qualification trials in November 1987.
 The designers tried to make Aramis work like a "virtual train", but control software issues caused cars to bump unacceptably.
 The project ultimately failed.

 Between 1970 and 1978, Japan operated a project called "Computer-controlled Vehicle System" (CVS).
 In a full-scale test facility, 84 vehicles operated at speeds up to 60 km/h on a 4.8 km guideway; one-second headways were achieved during tests.
 Another version of CVS was in public operation for six months from 1975 to 1976.
 This system had 12 single-mode vehicles and four dual-mode vehicles on a 1.6 km track with five stations.
 This version carried over 800,000 passengers.
 CVS was cancelled when Japan's Ministry of Land, Infrastructure and Transport declared it unsafe under existing rail safety regulations, specifically in respect of braking and headway distances.

 On March 23, 1973, U.S. Urban Mass Transportation Administration (UMTA) administrator Frank Herringer testified before Congress: "A DOT program leading to the development of a short, one-half to one-second headway, high-capacity PRT (HCPRT) system will be initiated in fiscal year 1974."
-However, this HCPRT program was diverted into a modest technology program.
 According to PRT supporter J. Edward Anderson, this was "because of heavy lobbying from interests fearful of becoming irrelevant if a genuine PRT program became visible."
 From that time forward people interested in HCPRT were unable to obtain UMTA research funding.